syncfusion-content/winui-docs/winui/Polar-Chart/Title.md

 # Chart title in WinUI Polar Chart (SfPolarChart)

 `Header` property of `SfPolarChart` is used to define and customize the chart title.
-It accepts any object (.Net object) as content for the chart header.
+It accepts any `UIElement` as content for the chart header.

 {% tabs %}